How to conduct planning poker for remote teams

 How we automated our Planning Poker meetings

-We leveraged Slack, our team communication platform where all our team members are available and set up Troopr to configure and send the Planning Poker questions to the participants at say 11.00 am in their own local time-zone.
+We leveraged Slack, our team communication platform where all our team members are available, and set up Troopr to configure and send the Planning Poker questions to the participants at say 11.00 am in their local time-zone.

 Troopr provides a proven template to build upon that sets clear encouragement for everyone in the team to fairly contribute to the estimation process.

 Everyone can cast their votes at a comfortable time during their day.
-If someone fails to remember to cast their votes, Troopr sends out an actionable reminder encouraging them to contribute.
+Troopr sends out an actionable reminder if someone fails to cast their votes.

-The team responses are aggregated into a beautiful web report and shared it on common Slack channel and web portal.
+The team responses are aggregated into a beautiful web report and shared on common Slack channels and web portals.
 We also made the Slack reports actionable to update the final estimates to the Jira issues in a single click of a button in Slack.

 Read more at www.troopr.ai/planning-poker-online